 The Insurance Institute for Highway Safety (IIHS) evaluated self-driving vehicles and the findings raise disturbing safety concerns.
 ‘The early results underscore the fact that today’s systems aren’t robust substitutes for human drivers,’ researchers found.
 They concluded none of the self-driving vehicles are capable of driving on their own.

 IIHS researchers noted human drivers had to be ready to take over at a moment’s notice should the vehicle not detect something, or operate unexpectedly.
 This is counter-intuitive to what is expected of a ‘self-driving’ vehicle.
-They place some of the blame for drivers’ unrealistic expectations with the automakers themselves for giving these systems names such as ?autopilot’ or ‘pilot assist’, which imply the driver can abandon responsibility over the car because the car is in control.
+They place some of the blame for drivers’ unrealistic expectations on the automakers themselves for giving these systems names such as ‘autopilot’ or ‘pilot assist’, which imply the driver can abandon responsibility for the car because the car is in control.

 Study authors recommend against more actual road testing given the self-driving vehicles’ tendencies to disregard and not stop for obstacles, especially following the fatal accident in Arizona involving a pedestrian and a self-driving car that failed to stop.

 These findings naturally beg the question of whether self-driving cars are ready for U.S. roadways, or whether the technology is still too unreliable, and humans still too unpredictable, to unleash it at this time.
 It’s clear there are many more roadblocks before self-driving technology is readily available on American roads.
 Not only must the technology itself improve and evolve, but the laws must also develop alongside it to allow self-driving technology to grow while keeping motorists and pedestrians safe.